Skip to main content

 • Ideal for large-scale unstructured data search, copyright detection, and identity verification.

 • Ideal for applications that need to store massive volumes of data at a low cost.
-The capacity of an extended-capacity CU is 4 times that of a capacity-optimized CU.
+The capacity of a Tiered-storage cluster is 4 times that of a Capacity-optimized cluster.

 Assess capacity

-The number of entities a cluster can accommodate depends on the CU capacity of a cluster.
+The number of entities a cluster can accommodate depends on the query CU capacity of a cluster.

-The reference table below illustrates the capacity of a cluster with 1 performance-optimized CU and 1 capacity-optimized CU, taking into account the vector dimensions and the total vector count.
-For an estimation of the CU sizes needed for your data volume, please use our calculator.
+The reference table below illustrates the capacity of a performance-optimized and capacity-optimized with 1 query CU, taking into account the vector dimensions and the total vector count.
+For an estimation of the number of query CU needed for your data volume, please use our calculator.

 Vector Dimensions